EXCITING NEWS FOR FUTURE LEADERS IN BIOLOGY OF AGEING RESEARCH AND INDUSTRY !

 Knowledge of the English language is considered a basic requirement.
 All students must provide recent proof (maximum 2 years old) of their proficiency in English through at least one of the following documents:

-English proficiency certificate is waived for students who have proof of a Bachelor's Degree taught 100% in English (such as a Medium of Instruction MOI certificate).
+- Proof of at least one semester of a studies programme taught 100% in English (such as a Medium of Instruction MOI certificate).

 All candidates should possess a Bachelor’s degree (180 ECTS) or equivalent Diploma in STEM (Science, Technology, Engineering, and Mathematics).